Aez35/miRScore/README.md

 * `precision` - Measure of read precision at miRNA loci.
 Found by totaling the number of reads for miR and miRStar, then dividing by the sum of all reads mapped to the hairpin precursor.  *(mReads + msReads) / totReads*

+### RNAplots

+Directory containing .ps files of miRNA precursor foldback structure.
+This structure is predicted using Vienna RNAfold.
+For more information on RNA predicted structures, please visit [ViennaRNA page](https://www.tbi.univie.ac.at/RNA/index.html).

+Each file contains the hairpin sequence for a miRNA, as well as annotation for the miRNA and predicted miRNA* sequences.
+The miRNA is outlined in green, while the miRNA* is outlined in red.